 Drill pocket holes in all 4 of the seat frame pieces.

-Build a box with the seat pieces so the sides are between the front/back and secure with wood glue and pocket hole screws.
+Build a box with the seat pieces so the sides are between the front/back.

 STEP 3- Attach the seat base

-Attach the legs to each side of the seat frame according to the plans.
+Attach the legs to each side of the seat frame according to the diagram the plans.

 Secure it with wood glue and 2 1/2″ pocket hole screws into the leg pieces.